ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * [Proper Use of Serilog for Log Stream and Filesystem on Azure App Service](https://shawn-shi.medium.com/proper-use-of-serilog-for-log-stream-and-filesystem-on-azure-app-service-a69e17e54b7b)
 * Specification Pattern with Partitioned Repository Pattern (TODO)

+# React SPA
+* Typescript generation using NSwag Studio based on the Open API specification (Swagger)

 # Acknowledgement
 Special thanks to Steve Smith ([@ardalis](https://github.com/ardalis)) for sharing the CleanArchitecture repository and the e-book.
 I absolutely love it!